 #3) SYSTEM TESTING

 In System testing, the entire application is tested for functionality and completeness with respect to the requirements.
-It would likely be easier to ask, when Unit testing of every component is performed and the code components are also combined and tested together during integration testing, what could be different in System testing?
+It would likely be easier to ask when Unit testing of every component is performed and the code components are also combined and tested together during integration testing, what could be different in System testing?
 It is not inaccurate to say that the idea in System Testing is to break the application :)

 Scenario #2: Your employee application is complete.
 You add an employee, and it generates an Employee Number #1001.
 You modify, delete, update, add, modify, delete, add, add, add, modify, delete and then finally add another.
 What if the new employee number is again #1001?

 Scenario #3: Let us assume two users are using the application at the same time.
 Both of them start working on the same employee, one deletes.
-What if the other user is able to proceed with the modification of same employees as it is stored in session?
+What if the other user is able to proceed with the modification of same employees as it is stored in the session?

 Below are some important aspects of System testing: